 The primary design acts are subtractive - removing material and abstracting the building to highlight its generic qualities and enhance the inherent beauty of its simplicity.
 Subtraction is a form of direct action on an object that preserves the object’s independence.

 The most distinctive new feature is a large rolling wall that opens the Art Chapel to the community both literally and figuratively.
 The rolling wall is cut from the existing exterior wall preserving a door and window.
 The main interior space is a multi use room for art classes and exhibitions.
-The back of this room is a new plywood wall the repeats the form of the open street elevation.
+At the back of this room is a new plywood wall that repeats the form of the open street elevation.

 Custom details occur throughout, but all serve the overall project goals and in many cases, students worked to obscure the intensive effort necessary to build with visual restraint

-The Art Chapel, seen pre-construction, with rolling wall mock up by Plain Design Build.
-Plain+FACT intend for the transformation of the historic building, to be perceptually mute at first look.
-By “making nothing” the project explores architecture’s ability to disarm the viewer through apparent simplicity.
+The Art Chapel is perceptually mute at first look.
+By “making nothing” the project explores architecture’s ability to disarm the viewer through apparent simplicity and to allow the true nature of the transformation to slowly reveal itself.

 "Show Us Your Art" community gallery event at the Art Chapel featuring an exhibition of Art Chapel design and 1:1 mockups